When is the Best Time to See Whales in Alaska?

 While humpback whales can usually be found along most of coastal Alaska during migration season, different species tend to favor other areas of the state.

-People who want to have the best chance of seeing specific whales on their tour need to focus their attention on the areas listed below.
+People who want the best chance of seeing specific whales on their tour need to focus on the areas listed below.

 NPS Photo/ Neilson | The humpback is a baleen whale that migrates seasonally to Glacier Bay to feed in the nutrient-rich waters.